Epistimis/.github/profile/README.md

 UDDL - the entire document:
 * [UDDL](https://github.com/Epistimis/UDDL) implements Chapters 5,7, and 8 of that spec.
 * [UDDL Query Language](https://github.com/Epistimis/UDDL-Query-Language) implements Chapter 6 of that spec.

 To properly understand those implementations, you'll want to read chapters 2 & 3 of the spec as well.

 FACE - Appendix J
 * [FACE](https://github.com/Epistimis/FACE) implements Meta-Packages face.uop & face.integration (J.2, J.5, J.6, J.7)
 * [FACE Template Language](https://github.com/Epistimis/FACE-Template-Language) implements the Data Architecture Template Specification (J.3, J.4)
-We will also incorporate Safety and Security (Chapters 5,6)

-The IDL Bindings described in Appendix J.8 and Appendix K apply to both UDDL and FACE.
+The IDL Bindings described in the FACE Spec Appendix J.8 and Appendix K apply to both UDDL and FACE.
 Read the legend at the beginning of the appendix and then search by the classname (as used in the FACE/UDDL specs, not the classname as implemented in Epistimis' code) to find relevant binding rules.

 Note that the FACE Reference Implementation Guide should also be referenced.
 When it is published, a link to it will be provided here.